 2) The sponsor group must secure 2 hours of field time for a Grade 8 course and 4 hours for a Grade 9 course on a lined soccer field (indoor or outdoor) preferably at a location which is within walking distance of the classroom space (this is to minimize the burden on parents who might otherwise have to come back to transport the kids to the field training portion).
 The sponsor is responsible for any fees associated with field access!

 4) The sponsor should have a group of prospective students lined up before requesting the course, to ensure that we will meet the minimum registration requirement.
 In highly populated areas (Portland Metro, Eugene, Salem), we require a minimum of 12 students to hold a course, however, in outlying areas and areas that have an urgent need for additional certified officials we can hold courses for smaller groups.
 Contact the ORC office to learn more.
-Another reason we require at least 3 weeks’ notice is to allow us time to advertise the course to prospective students beyond your club in the surrounding area to fill any extra available spaces!
+Another reason we require at least a month’s notice is to allow us time to advertise the course to prospective students beyond your club in the surrounding area to fill any extra available spaces!

 Once we receive the sponsor’s request form, we will schedule an instructor, post the course details on our website, track registration and student completion of prerequisite training requirements, and the ORC will provide the course materials and cover approved instructor travel expenses.

 Information on all of our currently scheduled courses can be found under Training & Development.